-Vera Ryklova is an emerging artist, working in lens-based media.
+Vera Ryklova is an artist, working in lens-based media.

 Currently undertaking MA in Art and Research Collaboration, she graduated in 2015 from the Institute of Art, Design and Technology, Dún Laoghaire, with a BA (Hons) in Photography.

-Ryklova's practice explores both the social construction of the self and the self-concept.
-Through the medium of her own body and using her own – subjective – experience in engaging existing society she mirrors its norms as they define a single life.
+In her practice Ryklova explores both the social construction of the self and the self-concept.
+Through the medium of her own body and using her own – subjective – experience she intimates a woman's reality to the public eye while concerning her socially formed traits.

-Being the subject of her work, Ryklova confronts the public eye with intimate aspects of a woman’s life.
 The creative approach she has developed gives the camera the function of a distancing device that she utilizes for her to experience a state of catharsis.
-The link between the artistic execution – where the making serves as a coping strategy – and the liberating emotional discharge is also the interest of her research.
+She links the artistic execution with the liberating emotional discharge.
+Making her work serves as a coping strategy, which adds an extremely personal aspect to her practice, but still touches on universal human experiences.

 Her activities are also engaged in curatorial practice.
-After her own graduation she began exploring the idea of collaboration with recently graduated students from art collages aiming to introduce their practices to contemporary art scene and she organised and curated two group exhibitions in Dublin, in 2015 and 2017.
+In collaboration with emerging artists she organised and curated two group exhibitions in 2015 and 2017, both in Dublin.

 Originally from the Czech Republic, Ryklova was brought to Ireland on a journey of personal discovery and since 2007 she has been living and working there.
 Based in Dublin, she has also been resident in Thomastown, Co.
 Kilkenny.